 The supernatural plays an important role in Twin Peaks, but it actually starts much earlier than most think.
 James displays superhuman strength when he breaks a pencil with his bare hands towards the beginning of the Pilot, which makes sense as his aunt, Nadine Hurley, displays extraordinary power throughout the series too.
 Clearly, it runs in the family.
 Pretty cool, huh?

-James acts like a fine young gentleman when he offers to buy Maddy Ferguson a drink upon her entry in the Double R Diner, but she selfishly doesn’t take a single sip of her Cherry Coke.
+James acts as a fine young gentleman when he offers to buy Maddy Ferguson a drink upon her entry in the Double R Diner, but she selfishly doesn’t take a single sip of her Cherry Coke.
 James – being the upstanding guy that he is – doesn’t make a scene, as he’s a cool dude who remains quiet on the outside (he’s presumably absolutely fuming on the inside).
 A pretty cool move, if you ask me.

 In their attempt to steal the missing cassette tape from Dr. Jacoby, the power trio that is James, Maddy and Donna Hayward devise a plan using Maddy dressed like Laura Palmer as a decoy.
 Maddy’s outfit fools Jacoby, and Donna is at least wearing a baseball cap during the burglary, but James opts for his usual look sans disguise.
 Hiding in plain sight is a pretty ballsy move, but James is so cool that he couldn’t care less.
 I imagine it’s those kinds of guts that got him inducted into the Bookhouse Boys in the first place.